-Partial Occlusions affect sleep quality & oxygenation equally as much as full occlusions
+Partial Occlusions affect sleep quality & oxygenation equally as much as full occlusions.

-Currently, we have seen and witnessed the effects in the healthcare system that COVID has brought.
+Currently, we have seen and witnessed the effects on the healthcare system that COVID has brought.
 Although wait times were already long, COVID has further increased the time for proper sleep studies done at sleep labs, at times exceeding 9 months.
 Time is health.
 The longer we wait for treatment, the more damage is done to the body.
 That is where we come in.

 How can we help?

 We provide our clients the power to overtake their health once again through private routes of medical care.
-With wait times increasing with no end in sight, we give time back to our clients and fast track treatment options for them.
+With wait times increasing with no end in sight, we give time back to our clients and fast-track treatment options for them.